hg-mirrors/pypy_revdb/README.rst

 Below we give some description for the least obvious but most useful commands.

+``continue``

+  This is usually the first command you give, to go to the last timestamp before stepping back.
+A breakpoint-like "stoppoint" is set automatically and is always present: it activates at the time when execution just finished running the main module.
+There are more recorded timestamps afterwards, particularly if PyPy is then going to print a traceback, but you are generally not interested in that.
+So you typically say ``continue``, hit the stoppoint, and then issue ``bstep`` a few times to reach the last interesting point (e.g. where the exception was raised, assuming there was one).

 ``print``

   ``print`` can run any Python code, including (single-line) statements.